iamannani/starships-test/readme.md

 ## About The Project

-As Flask project that exposes a REST API endpoint.
+A Flask project that exposes a REST API endpoint.
 When called via the GET method, this endpoint should retrieve a list of all starships from the Star Wars movies (provided by SWAPI), sorted by the hyperdrive rating.